 Non-Solicitation of Customers.
 In the same way, an employer may want to prevent a former employee from soliciting customers to draw them away from the business.
 This situation happens in sales and also in professional practices, with clients or patients.

 If Joe is a salesperson for XYZ Inc., he may have taken his list of contacts.
 If he tries to contact them, he could be sued for solicitation.
 And if Sharon tries to solicit customers of her former business, same deal.

-- In the case of customers, some companies attempt to prohibit "indirect" solicitation, which could mean advertising or publicity.
+Some companies attempt to prohibit indirect solicitation, which could mean advertising or publicity.
 This restriction makes it almost impossible to advertise a new business without risking the violation of a non-solicitation agreement.